English original

 • Trains can be shorter and instead run more frequently without increasing expenditure for staff.

-• Ability of train operators to vary the service frequency easily to meet sudden unexpected demands.
+• Service frequency can easily be adjusted to meet sudden unexpected demands.

 • Despite common psychological concerns, driverless metros are safer than traditional ones.
 None of them ever had a serious accident.